 In part one of this article we discussed how incandescent, fluorescent, halogen and LED lights can change the way colors look in a home.
 But we didn’t explain natural light.
 Why?
 Because it’s a lot easier to change a light bulb.
 Natural light is something we have very little control over, especially once a home is built.

 Weather patterns, time of day and position of your home all influence how natural light appears.
-Since being able to decided exactly how your home will sit on your property is a opportunity many of us do not get, let’s talk about the exposures that are possible.
+Since being able to decided exactly how your home will sit on your property is an opportunity many homeowners don’t get, let’s talk about the exposures that are possible.

 This is where natural light and light bulbs work together.
 Picking a light bulb that gives off a similar tone to the natural light you get can make it easy to select a color that looks great all day and night.